 During the meeting, specific details regarding the return to work may be discussed, taking into account the Statement of Fitness to work from the GP.
 Further guidance related to this is summarised in the next section (5.3)

-The line manager will diary an appointment for their meeting which should take place on the day of return to work, or in the case of absences of more than 15 days, prior to return to work.
+The YARSM will diary an appointment for their meeting which will take place at the first possible opportunity, or in the case of absences of more than 15 days, prior to return to work.